Proration

 Enable proration

-- Go to Settings, then
+- Go to your settings, then

 Get Started - Select how you want to calculate proration.
 There are two options.
 You can either allow any admin user in your account to select the proration dates, or you can allow ChargeOver to automatically calculate the proration dates for you